House of Tan Yeok Nee

-The House of Tan Yeok Nee (Chinese: 陈旭年宅第 or 陈旭年大厦) is a mansion building located at the junction of Penang Road and Clemenceau Avenue in the Museum Planning Area in Singapore.
+The House of Tan Yeok Nee (Chinese: 陈旭年宅第 or 陈旭年大厦) is a mansion building located at 101 Penang Road (formerly 85 Tank Road or 207 Clemenceau Road), at the junction of Penang Road and Clemenceau Avenue in the Museum Planning Area in Singapore.
+The house was built around the years 1882-1885.
 After an extensive restoration completed in 2000, it was held by the University of Chicago Booth School of Business.
-As of 2019, the building serves as the Singapore campus for Amity Global Institute.
+Since 2019, the building serves as the Singapore campus for Amity Global Institute.